Choosing the Best Tool for High-Density QR Code Scanning on Android: Google ML Kit vs. Dynamsoft Barcode SDK

 QR Code Scanning with Google ML Kit

-It is an excellent sample app that features object detection, face detection, text recognition, barcode scanning, image labeling, custom image labeling, pose detection, and selfie segmentation.
+To get started with Google ML Kit, download the vision sample code, which demonstrates various features including object detection, face detection, text recognition, barcode scanning, image labeling, custom image labeling, pose detection, and selfie segmentation.

 <activity